-Without thinking, upon hearing the word “fetch” Dog took off.
+Fetch!
+Dog took off at the word.
 It was only after a few yards that he stopped.

 “Dog, that is now my boat and I’ll hear nothing to the contrary.
 Bring it here so that I may ride in it.
-You shall have your time with me in the water.”
+Once you do this, you shall have your time with me in the water.”

 Cat will go into the water!
-Dog had the rope in his mouth as he plopped through the shoreline before he could even finish that thought.
+Before he could even finish that thought, Dog had the rope in his mouth as he plopped through the shoreline.

 Cat floated off her chair and approached her new toy.
-Slowly, she slinked around it, examining it from every angle.
+Slowly, she slinked, examining it from every angle.
 The paint needed to be redone.
 The oars looked like they were affixed with wire.
 There was no motor.
 But it was dry inside and most importantly: no other cat had a boat.
-It was her CATamaran, she mused.
+It was her Catamaran, she mused.

 Dog stood, waving his tail and smiling.

 “Green isn’t really my color but it will do.
 Dog, prepare for the sea.”

 “You are going to be so happy, Cat.
 This will maybe be the best day ever for you.”

 Cat boarded her ship, immediately fixing herself at the bow.
 I’m the Queen of the world.

 “Dog, pull me now.
 Pull me from shore.”